Iowa20/Live-Project/README.md

 }

-This is the Schedule Index View, that I modified and added some CSS and added the Edit, Details and Delete Button
+This is the Schedule Index View, that I modified and added some CSS and added some Anchor buttons Edit, Details and Delete Button

+@using ManagementPortal.Enums
+@using ManagementPortal.Helpers
+@*Added the two above to get @Html.AnchorButton to work*@
+@using ManagementPortal.Common
+@using ManagementPortal.Models
+@using ManagementPortal.ViewModels

+@model Dictionary<Job, List<Schedule>>
+@{
+    ViewBag.Title = "Schedules";
+}

 <div class="indexContainer">